 Racist bias might not just be about the colour of an applicant's skin; it can mean immigrants too.
 Being biased against someone because of their skin colour or country of origin can drastically reduce the diversity of the workforce.

 While some roles might not be suitable for older applicants due to the physicality of the work involved, age bias in general means disregarding potentially perfect candidates purely because they are 'too young' or 'too old'.

 Affinity bias is discrimination based on how 'like me' a person is.
 We know that the bias of someone who looks like us, perhaps came from the same home town, or even went to the same school can tie into discrimination.

 Affinity bias can be an insidious problem.
 There is a growing trend to look for characteristics outside of skills and experience to ensure that a candidate is a good 'culture fit' - and affinity bias can feed into this.

-Giving preferential and favourable treatment to someone who is physically attractive is a form of unconscious bias.
-Studies have shown that candidates are more likely to receive a call back if they attach a photograph of an attractive person to their CV in comparison to those who either don't attach one, or are not considered conventionally attractive.
+Giving preferential and favourable treatment to someone physically attractive is a form of unconscious bias.
+Studies have shown that candidates are more likely to receive a call back if they attach a photograph of an attractive person to their CV in comparison to those who either don't attach one or are not considered conventionally attractive.